treefrogframework/treefrog-framework/docs/user-guide/en/deployment/index.md

 In addition, in Linux, you will be able to activate the app automatically by making the *init.d* script.
 In Windows, this is possible by registering the startup.
 Because there are many articles on the internet about how to start the service automatically at OS boot time, I won't need to go into detail here.

-The next statement shows the Stop Command for stopping the Treefrog service.
+The next statement shows the Stop Command for stopping the TreeFrog service.

 ```
  $ sudo treefrog -k stop [application_root_path]